christrain91/storyteq-design-document/index.md

 ```

 * Parameters:
-  * `String shortCode` The short code of the url you want to redirect to
+  * `String shortCode`: The short code of the url you want to redirect to

 * Returns:
-  * `APIGatewayProxyResponseEvent` The generated response to return from the Lambda function to perform a redirect to the full url.
+  * `APIGatewayProxyResponseEvent`: The generated response to return from the Lambda function to perform a redirect to the full url.

 ### APIHandler